 Instructions

-- Remove and discard the cinnamon stick, using a strainer if it has broken into pieces.
+- Remove and discard the cinnamon stick.
+You may need to use a strainer if it has broken into pieces.

-- In a small bowl, add warm water and masa harina.
-Whisk together until the mixture is smooth.
+- In a small bowl, whisk together the warm water and masa harina until smooth.

-- Bring to a simmer, reduce heat to low, and continue to cook, whisking frequently, for 25-30 minutes until thick, creamy, velvety, and smooth.
+- Bring to a simmer, reduce heat to low, and continue to cook, whisking frequently, for 15-20 minutes until thick, creamy, velvety, and smooth.
 The champurrado should be thick enough to coat the back of a spoon.
+For an extra velvety texture, blend the champurrado with an immersion blender to get it super smooth.

 - Serve and garnish with a touch of ground cinnamon or a cinnamon stick.

 - Milk: Using whole milk is best since it provides a thicker and creamier texture and flavor, but you can use 2% if you prefer.
-You can also use almond milk to make it dairy free.
+You can also use almond milk or another milk alternative.

-- Don’t have piloncillo?
-You can use 2 tablespoons of dark brown sugar instead.
+- Donโt have piloncillo?
+You can use ยผ cup of dark brown sugar instead.

 - Don’t forget to whisk!
-Make sure to whisk vigorously throughout the whole process to help get the drink as smooth and velvety smooth as possible.
+Make sure to whisk throughout the whole process to help get the drink as smooth and velvety as possible.
 The champurrado should be completely smooth and not grainy.
-If it’s still a little grainy, continue whisking until it becomes smooth.
+You could also use an immersion blender if you have one to make it really smooth without having to use all your arm strength.
+Itโs a great substitute for a molinillo which is traditionally used when making this Mexican drink.

 Very delicious for the winter months